RichardInnocent/semantic-versioning-git/README.md

 ## How does it work?
-[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) can be used in conjunction with this GitHub Action to automatically increment the version of your Maven project, push an appropriate tag, and perform a deployment.
+[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) can be used in conjunction with this GitHub Action to automatically push a suitable incremental tag for your commit.

 ### Versioning
 The next version is applied dependent on the commit message.
 As stipulated by the [Conventional